Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 • Notice another’s sin more than our own.

-• Define sin as less heinous than it really is — perhaps regarding it as understandable, in some cases even desirable.
+• Define sin as less heinous than it really is —perhaps regarding it as understandable.
+In some cases it is even desirable.

 • Explain sin as a legitimate reaction to life’s disappointments and therefore, worthy of more of compassion than judgment.